PaperMC/docs/CONTRIBUTING.md

 To maintain consistency and readability across the documentation, please adhere to the following style guidelines:

 1. **American English**: All documentation should be written in American English.
 Please use American spellings, grammar, and punctuation.
+   Take a look at [this guide](https://www.oxfordinternationalenglish.com/differences-in-british-and-american-spelling/) which outlines the differences between American and British English.

 2. **Markdown Format**: Documentation should be written in Markdown format (.md or .mdx) for easy rendering on the website.